 The main concern with WORM-compliant storage is data loss.
 The only way to ensure you will not lose data is if you have at least two copies, one of which is stored in a completely different area.
 Using the cloud is the ideal way to avoid accidental data loss because you will be able to access the information from the WORM storage area on another device.
 Because WORM storage data often includes extremely important information — such as medical records or credit card information — it is vital to ensure that these types of critical data will not be lost.

 Not all cloud providers are offering WORM-compliant cloud storage, so research is crucial before deciding where an organization will store its data.
 For instance, Amazon S3 Glacier added a feature to its cloud a few years ago, where a user can lock information so it cannot be overwritten or deleted until a certain time has passed—called the Vault Lock Policy.
 The main Amazon S3 storage class is also compliant to WORM.
 The feature is called object lock.
 You can specify certain controls and the retention period before locking the information, and once locked, Amazon S3 and Amazon S3 Glacier will enforce the controls and preferences that you set.

 Further reading Smart Guide to Amazon S3 Glacier

 How to use cold storage - like Amazon S3 Glacier - cost-effectively and efficiently?
 Find out in our whitepaper:

 Azure Blob Storage

-WORM compliant storage for Azure Blobs enables time-based retention policy support as well as legal hold policy support — when the retention interval is unknown you can set the directions to keep the data immutable until the legal hold is cleared.
-WORM policies are supported in all Azure public regions and apply to all Blob tiers.
+WORM-compliant storage for Azure Blobs enables time-based retention policy support as well as legal hold policy support — when the retention interval is unknown you can set the directions to keep the data immutable until the legal hold is cleared.
+WORM compliance policies are supported in all Azure public regions and apply to all Blob tiers.